Shakeskeyboarde/mknew/README.md

 ## Why?

 File and directory templates should be extremely simple to setup and modify.
 Ideally, they should be copied from something that works, with the parts marked that need to be updated on reuse.
 And this is exactly what `mknew` allows.
 There are no configuration files, escaped values, or template branch conditions.
-It's just a shortcut for cut, paste, and replace.
+It's just a shortcut for: copy, paste, find and replace.